joyceworks/flowchart-react/README.md

 #### onChange: `(nodes: NodeData[], connections: ConnectionData[]) => void`

-Triggered when a node is deleted, moved, disconnected or connected.
+Triggered when a node is deleted(click a node and press `delete`), moved, disconnected(click a connection and press `delete`) or connected.

 #### onNodeDoubleClick: `(node: NodeData) => void`

 Triggered when a node is double-clicked.

+> Tip: Double-click to edit.

 #### onDoubleClick: `(event: React.MouseEvent<SVGGElement, MouseEvent>, zoom: number) => void`

 Triggered when the background svg is double-clicked.

+> Tip: Double-click to create a node.

 ```typescript
 function handleDoubleClick(event: React.MouseEvent<SVGGElement, MouseEvent>, zoom: number): void {